Philmontelf/Libra/Pisces/README.md

 - Insert one number on the left side and another on the right side.

-- Click on **verify**: Both fishes tilts towards eachother depending on how similar the numbers are; if the numbers are the same, the fishes meet
+- Click on **verify**: Both fish come closer towards eachother depending on how similar the the input word is to the scrambled one; if the word is correct, the fishes meet.

 ## Files